cnr-isti-vclab/meshlab/README.md

 MeshLab is mostly based on the open source C++ mesh processing library [VCGlib](http://www.vcglib.net) developed at the [Visual Computing Lab](http://vcg.isti.cnr.it) of [ISTI - CNR](http://www.isti.cnr.it).
 VCG can be used as a stand-alone large-scale automated mesh processing pipeline, while MeshLab makes it easy to experiment with its algorithms interactively.

-MeshLab is available for Windows, MacOS, and Linux.
+MeshLab is available for Windows, macOS, and Linux.

 # Releases